-In the December 2006 issue of Blender magazine, Crow explained: "We were jamming in the studio, and I picked up this poem (titled Fun) in a book - the first line was 'All I wanna do is have some fun.'
+The spark for this song was a poem titled "Fun."
+In the December 2006 issue of Blender magazine, Sheryl Crow explained how the song came together: "We were jamming in the studio, and I picked up this poem in a book - the first line was, 'All I wanna do is have some fun.'
 It encapsulated what was going on in LA, a real extreme feeling of apathy and defeat.
-It's masked in this light Pop ditty, but it's about somebody down and out, sitting in a bar watching their life go by.
+It's masked in this light pop ditty, but it's about somebody down and out, sitting in a bar watching their life go by.
 I contacted the poet, Wyn Cooper, and he was really pleased.
 And the song was easy for me to sell because it was a character I could easily slip into.
 There was a lot of drinking going on in my life then, a lot of late-night bars.
 The song was a throwaway - it wasn't even going to be on the album.
 My little brother kept saying, 'This is a big hit.'
 And there really is a bar on Formosa across from a car wash.
 But I haven't ever spent a morning in a bar having a beer."

 Tuesday Night Music Club was Crow's first album, released when she was 31.
 It took nearly a year for the album to catch on as Crow toured small theaters while she built an audience.
 She got a lot of exposure in 1994 when she opened for the Eagles on their reunion tour and played Woodstock II.
 "All I Wanna Do" was her breakthrough hit, reaching #2 in America on October 8, 1994, 14 months after the album was released.